devops329/devops/instruction/chaosTesting/chaosTesting.md

 📖 **Deeper dive reading**: [Netflix's original post on Chaos testing](https://netflixtechblog.com/the-netflix-simian-army-16e57fbab116)

 The idea of intentionally injecting failure into an environment, including the production environment, was popularized by Netflix.
 The logic is that you never want to have a single point of failure, and you can never be sure that your system won't fail unless you test it to failure.
-The motivation for Netflix to explore paradigms of testing came in 2010 when they moved their monolithic application out of their data center to a micro-service architecture hosted in AWS.
+The motivation for Netflix to explore paradigms of testing came in 2010 when they moved their monolithic application out of their data center to a microservice architecture hosted in AWS.
 AWS was an attractive prospect because they pioneered the idea of significant layers of redundancy for all critical resources, all within an on demand, or elastic, cloud environment.
 This included some of the following:

 1. **Data center**: Multiple availability zones in every region, with multiple regions on every continent.
-1. **Network**: Route 53 geo-location routing, different availability zone subnets, regional network failover, and load balancers.
+1. **Network**: Route 53 geolocation routing, different availability zone subnets, regional network failover, and load balancers.
 1. **Compute**: Scale groups to automatically respond to changes in load.
 Efficient vertical (size of device) and horizontal (number of devices) scaling.
 1. **Database**: Automatic backups, efficient restores, and scalability.
 1. **Storage**: Massive scale and redundancy with efficient failover for writers and readers.